Choosing between Runway and Causal? Read this before you decide

 • Auto-refresh is available, but not enabled by default.

-Great for kicking off quickly, but may require more setup and manual oversight.
+Great for kicking off quickly, but may require more hands-on design in how each model pulls, structures, and uses source data.

 Collaboration and permissions